dapps-dev-club/dapps-dev-club-website/src/pages/hands-on/series-b/02-base-contract.md

 we next want to be able to birth that same Mon through a `birthMon` function.

+### Using blockchain to generate randomness

+Before we delve into the implementation, one might ask: **Why?**
+Why do this in two separate transactions, instead of doing it in a single one?

+The answer is **randomness**.
+The execution of smart contracts is completely deterministic.
+There are no opcodes for random number generation, thus there can be no `Math.random()` equivalent that you may have seen in other programming languages.

+In this context, we need to devise a creative way to obtain random values.

+We need random values to ensure that when we create and birth a new Mon, that these Mons get random genes.

 ## Workshop progression check

 Here is a quick aside to comment on the